TempoPFN: Synthetic Pre-training of Linear RNNs for Zero-shot Time Series Forecasting: Background and Related Work

 \section{Background and Related Work}

 \textbf{Time Series Forecasting.} Time series forecasting aims to predict future values $y_{T+1:T+H}$ from historical observations $y_{1:T}$.
-Traditional methods such as ARIMA \citep{box1968some} and exponential smoothing \citep{hyndman2008forecasting} typically produce point estimates, while probabilistic forecasting captures uncertainty by modeling the predictive distribution $p(y_{T+1:T+h} \mid y_{1:T})$.
-The advent of deep learning has significantly expanded this toolkit, introducing transformers \citep{vaswani2017attention} and modern recurrent architectures \citep{beck2024xlstm, gu2023mamba}.
+Classical methods such as ARIMA \citep{box1968some} and exponential smoothing \citep{hyndman2008forecasting} produce point estimates, while probabilistic forecasting models the predictive distribution $p(y_{T+1:T+h}\mid y_{1:T})$.
+Deep learning has expanded this toolkit with transformers \citep{vaswani2017attention} and modern recurrent architectures \citep{beck2024xlstm, gu2023mamba}.
+A key recent development is \emph{zero-shot forecasting}, in which models pre-trained on diverse corpora can predict unseen time series without fine-tuning, mirroring cross-domain generalization in NLP and vision.
+Most successful approaches employ transformers: Chronos \citep{ansari2024chronos}, TimesFM \citep{das2024decoder}, and MOIRAI \citep{woo2024unified} use patching, frequency-specific projections, and masked modeling to handle heterogeneous data.
+MOIRAI-MOE \citep{liu2024moirai} adds a sparse mixture of experts for token-level specialization and robustness.
+Among true zero-shot models, MOIRAI currently achieves state-of-the-art performance on Gift-Eval while avoiding benchmark overlap.